Eddlm/TheHunt/README.md

 Singleplayer and Multiplayer modes are both supported, which means you aren't dependant of other people when you want to play it.
 The gamemode will work well with one or a bunch of people, but beware, it isn't developed with lot's of players in mind.
 Try to keep the treshold at 5 players, not much more, or the game would start being too easy.

-Features like special room guarded by cameras, which you will need to disable finding their Control Panels.
+Optinal challenges, like special rooms full of weapons and other items, but guarded by ceiling turret/cameras, which you will need to disable finding their Control Panels.
 You can try to access the room gun-in-hand, too (see: grenades).

 More features I don't remember now.